hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_deployment.html.markdown

 * `version_upgrade_option` - (Optional) Deployment model version upgrade option.
 Possible values are `OnceNewDefaultVersionAvailable`, `OnceCurrentVersionExpired`, and `NoAutoUpgrade`.
 Defaults to `OnceNewDefaultVersionAvailable`.

+* `dynamic_throttling_enabled` - (Optional) Whether to enable the dynamic throttling for this Cognitive Services Account Deployment.

 ---

 A `model` block supports the following: